alexpw/clawk/README.md

 ## Examples

 Each line of stdin is interpreted by default as "edn" (not as "text").
 There are some other default options enabled, but mostly, clawk will function as a pass-through.
-It is easily possible to pipe the EDN output from clawk into another call
+It is easily possible to pipe the EDN output from clawk into another call to clawk or to somewhere else.

 ```
 $ seq 1 3 | clawk